 Statewide Ballot Measures in 2022

-So far, a total of 108 statewide ballot measures have been certified to appear on 2022 ballots in 35 states, of which, 100 will appear on the Nov.
+So far, over 100 statewide ballot measures have been certified to appear on 2022 ballots in 35 states, of which, most will appear on the Nov.
 8 general election ballot.

 You can learn about each of the statewide ballot measures and keep track of their progress using MultiState's 2022 Elections Dashboard.